 “…in order to offset significant amounts of hours of work over and above the usual job requirements, employees who are normally scheduled to work may be granted three (3) days leave of absence with pay to be taken between Boxing Day and New Year’s Day unless they are required to work for operational reasons.”

 Unlike CUPE 2950 and 116 agreements, there is not an entitlement to paid leave, nor is there provision for carryover.
 However, Christmas Leave is a means within operational requirements to compensate Management and Professional Staff for their significant additional hours of work over and above the usual job requirements.
 It may also be provided as a form of recognition for other contributions of these staff members.

-Employees in this group have usually had their terms and conditions of employment bench-marked against those provided to management and professional staff.
-They are not covered by the AAPS Agreement however, and the terms of their employment relationship have been the subject matter of negotiation between individual employees and their supervisors.
+Employees in this group usually have their terms and conditions of employment benchmarked against those provided to management and professional staff.
+They are not covered by the AAPS Agreement, however, and the terms of their employment relationship have been the subject matter of negotiation between individual employees and their supervisors.
 Human Resources recommends that the general guideline of using the paid “Christmas Leave” as one form of recognition for the contributions of these staff members, including their significant additional hours of work.

-Please consult the Staff Finders website for complete information on Christmas Leave for Staff Finder employees.
+Please see our annual memo for complete information on Christmas Leave for Hiring Solutions employees.